bjerrep/twitse/doc/TLDR.md

 A full build produces 4 binaries, server, client, control and dataanalysis.

 **server** : the server running on a wired pi.
 It can be started as is.
 Both server, client and control uses a common multicast socket so e.g. clients will automatically connect to a running server.
+The wireless interface should be off on the server.

 **client** : the client running on a wireless pi.
 It requires a --id switch with a unique name.